haoxiangsnr/spiking-fullsubnet/_sources/getting_started/installation.md.txt

 ## Install AudioZEN package in editable mode

 Finally, we will install the AudioZEN package in editable mode (a.k.a. development mode).
 By installing in editable mode, we can call `audiozen` package in everywhere of code, e.g, in `recipes` and `tools` folders.
 In addition, we can modify the source code of `audiozen` package directly.
-Any changes to the original package would reflect directly in your environment.
+Any changes to the original package would reflect directly in your python environment.

 ```shell
 pip install --editable .